-White Tie Attire For Women
+White Tie Attire for Men and Women

 Because white tie is the most formal dress code, “a woman can wear a grand ballgown and opulent jewels,” Chertoff says.
 Optional additions include white gloves and a tiara if you are a married woman or a bride on her wedding day.
-“Women should avoid cocktail style dresses or anything that is considered semi-formal or other less formal dress styles,” Chertoff adds.
+“Women should avoid cocktail-style dresses or anything that is considered semi-formal or other less formal dress styles,” Chertoff adds.
 When in doubt, a full-length gown in an elegant fabric should do the trick.

 “There is no such thing as white tie casual,” etiquette expert Diane Gottsman tells Brides.
-“White tie is a very traditional type of attire and you would never wear a pre-tied bowtie or a shirt without studs or cufflinks.”
-The standard items for a man to successfully achieve white tie attire are black pants with a matching jacket or coat with tails that reach the back of the knee.
+“White tie is a very traditional type of attire, and you would never wear a pre-tied bowtie or a shirt without studs or cufflinks.”
+The standard items for a man to successfully achieve white tie attire are black pants with a matching jacket or coat with tails that reach the back of the knee

 White Tie Attire Etiquette

 A white tie dress code signals to guests that formality is an important component of the wedding.
-“If the couple requests that their guests dress in the most formal attire the guests should dress in the most formal attire,” Chertoff says.
-“If a gentleman doesn’t own white tie, there are men’s formal stores they can rent a suit from if they don’t wish to purchase one.”
+"If the couple requests that their guests dress in the most formal attire, the guests should dress in the most formal attire," Chertoff says.
+"If a gentleman doesn’t own a white tie, there are men’s formal stores they can rent a suit from if they don’t wish to purchase one."

-Receiving a wedding invitation that requests white tie attire implies a feeling of grandeur.
+Receiving a wedding invitation that requests white-tie attire implies a feeling of grandeur.
 “It’s reserved for extremely special occasions and when the celebration is extremely ceremonial,” Gottsman adds.
 “People put a lot of effort into going the extra mile.
 The reality is, most people don’t have this type of attire hanging around.”

-If you’re planning a wedding and are debating on whether or not to request a white tie dress code, the expense might deter guests from being able to attend, in which case a black-tie attire might be a second-best option.
+If you’re planning a wedding and are debating on whether or not to request a white tie dress code, the expense might deter guests from being able to attend, in which case a black-tie attire might be the second-best option.

 Chertoff adds that other formal occasions you’ll find teamed up with a white tie dress code include the International Debutante Ball in New York City, the Gridiron Dinner in Washington, D.C., the Vienna Opera Ball in Austria, and Royal State Dinners at Buckingham Palace.